 - Automatic space group determination from resulting structure

-- Viewing of the intermediate steps of the structure solution process: structure picture, progress (%finished), R-Factor, etc.
+- Viewing of the intermediate steps of the structure solution process: progress (% finished), R-Value and overall cost function, list of correlated calculated and observed peaks, structure picture, and diffraction diagram in user-defined arrangement side-by-side.

 - Microsoft Internet Explorer 5.01 or higher